SuperOfficeDocs/crmscript/docs/api-reference/classes/EventData/index.md

 | getStateValues | Get all values     | getInputValues |
 | setStateValue  | Set specific value | setOutputValue |

-After you set a custom value, it can be accessed - also by other `EventData` objects in the same script.
+After you set a custom value, it can be accessed* also by other `EventData` objects in the same script.

 ## Messages